How to Efficiently Solve the Trapping Rain Water Problem

 1. Core Idea

-can hold 2 units of water because height[i]
+, we can trap 2 units of water.
+This is because height[i]

 Why can position i

 hold up to 2 units of water?
-Because the height of the water column at position i
+It depends on the tallest bar to the left and the tallest bar to the right of position i

 and r_max

-, respectively.
-The maximum height of the water column at position i
+.
+The highest water level at position i

 is min(l_max, r_max)